-The value for code 3702 is the portion of the reimbursive travel allowance that does not exceed the prescribed rate per kilometre and is not included in remuneration.
-The value for code 3722 is the portion of the reimbursive travel allowance that exceeds the prescribed rate per kilometre and is included in remuneration.
+The value for IRP5 code 3702 is the portion of the reimbursive travel allowance that does not exceed the prescribed rate per kilometre and is not included in remuneration.
+The value for IRP5 code 3722 is the portion of the reimbursive travel allowance that exceeds the prescribed rate per kilometre and is included in remuneration.

-SARS adds code 3702 to 3722 on assessment, and the employee must claim business travel expenses against the total amount.
-If the employee is paid a travel allowance in addition to the reimbursive travel allowance, SARS adds codes 3702 and 3722 to code 3701 on assessment, and the employee must claim his business travel expenses against the total amount.
+SARS adds IRP5 codes 3702 to 3722 on assessment, and the employee must claim business travel expenses against the total amount.
+If the employee is paid a travel allowance in addition to the reimbursive travel allowance, SARS adds IRP5 codes 3702 and 3722 to code 3701 on assessment, and the employee must claim his business travel expenses against the total amount.

-3.4.2 Estimating a Travel Allowance for an Employee
+3.4.2 Estimating a travel allowance for an employee